 5. Other closing costs

-There are other home buying costs outside of the ones we’ve mentioned thus far which aren’t negotiable.
-Learn more about these closing cost, specifically the negotiable ones, to increase your purchasing power.
+There are other home buying costs outside the ones we’ve mentioned thus far which aren’t negotiable.
+Learn more about these closing costs, specifically the negotiable ones, to increase your purchasing power.

 6. Savings for home maintenance